Crec0/carpet-rules-database/README.md

 If you want to add your extension to the database,
 please add your extension to [data/repos.json](data/repos.json) and submit a pull request.

+NOTE: If different branches use differnt settings file, please dont put them all inside "settingsFile" property.
+Duplicate the object and change branch and settings file path.

 The schema for rule follows:
 ```json
 {